vellotis/gratitude/README.md

 * [Profile](#profile-source-code)
 * [Tips](#tips)

+When using gratitude to retrieve data from the Gittip API, please note that many of the JSON key names have been wrapped in more naturally sounding method names.
+However, all of the original JSON key names have also been maintained as aliases so as to maitain consistency with the original [Gittip API documentation](https://github.com/gittip/www.gittip.com#api).

 ##Paydays ([source code](https://github.com/JohnKellyFerguson/gratitude/blob/master/lib/gratitude/payday.rb))

 The Gittip API provides access to the historical data of all its paydays.
 To retrieve this information, simply use the following command: